ramyardaneshgar/STIGS/README.md

 * Confirm by rescanning after manual and automated fixes.
 * Document the fix, rollback, and automation process for audit and compliance readiness.

----

-Would you like me to also draft the **rollback script** in PowerShell (to remove `MaxSize` or reset to default) so you can demonstrate the *fail → pass → fail → pass* control cycle in your GitHub repo?